 We will ensure a level playing field for all potential suppliers of services and implement the necessary assurance process to make sure we are being open and fair.

 Further details of our processes are in our Trading and Procurement Code and in our Bid Assessment Framework.

-The bid assessment framework will be available soon and our trading and procurement code via this link.
+Our bid assessment framework and trading and procurement code are available via these links:

 Whilst our bid assessment framework is only mandated by Ofwat for use in the bidding market we will utilise the processes and principals within the code in our dealings with potential providers.